raraz15/neural-music-fp/README.md

 # Neural Music Fingerprinting

 This repository contains the code to run the experiments described in our paper 'Enhancing Neural Audio Fingerprint Robustness to Audio Degradation for Music Identification' submitted to ICASSP2025.
-Our work builds upon [Neural Audio Fingerprinting (NAFP)](https://github.com/mimbres/neural-audio-fp), itroducing various improvements.
+Our work builds upon [Neural Audio Fingerprinting (NAFP)](https://github.com/mimbres/neural-audio-fp), introducing various improvements.
 In addition to these enhancements, we updated several packages:

 * python 3.11
 * tensorflow 2.13